Obtaining a Certificate of Recognition from DIPP for IPR benefits

 PENALTY FOR FALSE REGISTRATION:

-If the application is found to be obtained, without uploading the document or uploading any other document or a forged document, the concerned applicant shall be liable to a fine which shall be fifty per cent of paid up capital of the startup but shall not be less than Rs.
+If the application is found to be obtained, without uploading the document or uploading any other document or a forged document, the concerned applicant shall be liable to a fine which shall be fifty percent of the paid-up capital of the startup but shall not be less than Rs.
 25,000/- (Rupees Twenty Five Thousand only).

-About the Author: Himani Kohli, D.E.S Law College (Fergusson Capmus), Intern at Khurana and Khurana Advocates and IP Attorneys and can be reached at email@example.com
+About the Author: Himani Kohli, D.E.S Law College (Fergusson Campus), Intern at Khurana and Khurana Advocates and IP Attorneys and can be reached at email@example.com